First Battle of Villers-Bretonneux: Analysis

 Further fighting around the village took place later in the month during the Second Battle of Villers-Bretonneux.
 The attack on Villers-Bretonneux was the last significant German attack of Operation Michael (known to the British as the First Battle of the Somme, 1918).
 After the failure of the German forces to achieve their objectives, Ludendorff ended the offensive to avoid a battle of attrition.

 Casualties

 The 9th Australian Brigade had 2,400 casualties from c.
 3,500 men engaged.
 German casualties were not known but there were 8,000 to 10,000 losses in two of the regiments engaged.
-The 9th Australian Brigade recorded 4,000 dead German soldiers on their front and the 18th (Eastern) Division had "severe" losses and took 259 prisoners from the 9th Bavarian Reserve, Guards Ersatz and 19th divisions.
+The 9th Australian Brigade recorded 4,000 dead German soldiers on their front and the 18th (Eastern) Division had "severe" losses and took 259 prisoners from the 9th Bavarian Reserve Division, Guard Ersatz Division and 19th Division.